AgoraIO-Community/referenceapp-liveshopping-ios/documents/Reference-App-Structure.md

 ### Firebase

 You will need to set up a Firebase account for this application, where you provide the app's unique identifier.
-Head over to the excellent Firebase documentation to see how to do this:
+Firebase has excellent documentation to see how to do this.
+Here's a link to the iOS docs:

 https://firebase.google.com/docs/ios/setup